-powerline.segments.pdb.current_context() Displays currently executed context name

-This is similar to current_code_name(), but gives more details. '''

-Currently it only gives module file name if code\name happens to be <module>.
+powerline.segments.pdb.current_context() Displays currently executed context name This is similar to current_code_name(), but gives more details.
+Currently it only gives module file name if code_name happens to be <module>.

-'''

-powerline.segments.pdb.current_file(basename=True)

-Displays current file name

-'''
+powerline.segments.pdb.current_file(basename=True) Displays current file name powerline.segments.pdb.current_line() Displays line number that is next to be run powerline.segments.pdb.stack_depth(full_stack=False) Displays current stack depth Result is relative to the stack depth at the time prompt was first run. '''

-Parameters basename (bool) - If true only basename is displayed.
+Parameters basename(bool) - If true only basename is displayed.